BlackPeter13/fixedcoin/README.md

 ## ❓ Frequently Asked Questions

 ### What is the premine for?
-The 1,600 FXC premine (16% of total supply) at block 1 provides initial liquidity for exchanges, funds community development, incentivizes early adopters, and ensures ecosystem sustainability.
+The 1,600 FIX premine (16% of total supply) at block 1 provides initial liquidity for exchanges, funds community development, incentivizes early adopters, and ensures ecosystem sustainability.
 This is a transparent, one-time allocation locked in the blockchain forever.

 ### What happens after all coins are mined?
 After block 113,400 (~2 years), miners are compensated solely through transaction fees.
 This ensures long-term network security without inflation.